fotor-2025042422352

 "The new F1 season started in dramatic fashion.
 There were some great, feel-good stories up and down the field at the first race and Ferrari did a strong job to claim a 1-2 finish.
 For us, we made a step forward in terms of performance compared to the pre-season tests but were clearly third quickest behind Ferrari and Red Bull.
 We know the W13 has potential, and we need to continue learning, find out how to unlock it, and maximise our opportunities for points in the meantime.
 Lewis did a fantastic job to claim P3 and George drove a strong and mature race, making up places to finish P4.
 We scored the maximum points we could and more than we were expecting to.
 That's partly down to others' misfortune but reliability has always been a crucial factor in Formula One.
 Now we head to Jeddah and a very different track; fast, twisty and much of the lap taken at full throttle.
 We were there just a few months ago for the first Formula One race in Saudi Arabia, and with a new car and new tyres that we're still learning how to get the most from, it will be a steep learning curve.
 That's a challenge we're looking forward to".

-Those who have started brilliantly, however, is the Scuderia Ferrari, and in this regard, Xavi Marcos, race engineer car of Charles Leclerc, releases his thoughts.
+In contrast, Scuderia Ferrari has enjoyed a brilliant start to the season.
+In this context, Xavi Marcos, race engineer to Charles Leclerc, shares his thoughts.
 Personally, how does it feel to be starting your 15th season in Formula 1?

 "The first race of the season is always special, because it’s the start of a new adventure.
 This time however, it’s even more special because there are many new factors to take into account and I’m keen to find out, if everything we have done in terms of processes and procedures is taking us in the right direction and delivering the benefits we are expecting.
 Of course, we used the test sessions to do a sort of general trial run, but it’s only on a race weekend, with its pressure and expectations, that we can really judge how well we have prepared.
 Those pressures and expectations can lead to mistakes and we have worked with the entire team so as to be calm in managing all the various aspects of the weekend.
 We must concentrate on ourselves and work with confidence".